rancher/rancher-docs/docs/getting-started/installation-and-upgrade/other-installation-methods/rancher-behind-an-http-proxy/install-kubernetes.md

 curl -sfL https://get.rke2.io | INSTALL_RKE2_CHANNEL=v1.23 sh -
 ```

-Then you have to configure the HTTP proxy settings on the RKE2 systemd service, so that RKE2's Containerd can pull images through the proxy:
+Then you have to configure the HTTP proxy settings on the RKE2 systemd service, so that RKE2's containerd can pull images through the proxy:

 ```
 cat <<'EOF' | sudo tee /etc/default/rke2-server > /dev/null